Rupankar13/finance-performance-dashboard/README.md

 ## 🎯 Project Objective

-The objective of this project was to transform financial transaction data into an interactive business intelligence dashboard that allows users to quickly monitor financial performance and identify important trends.
+The objective of this project was to transform financial transaction data into an interactive business intelligence dashboard that allows users to monitor financial performance and identify important trends.

 The dashboard combines KPI cards, categorical comparisons, time-series analysis, distribution analysis, geographic visualization, and interactive filtering.